cqms-header-logocqms-header-logocqms-header-logocqms-header-logo

 ✕

-An investigation by the Health and Safety Executive (HSE) found the safety chains in place in resident’s bedroom to be inadequate to prevent the risk of falls.
-The care home had not assessed the risk of vulnerable residents falling from height.
+An investigation by the Health and Safety Executive (HSE) revealed that the safety chains in the resident’s bedroom window were inadequate in preventing falls.
+Further, the care home had not conducted proper risk assessments to evaluate the fall risks for vulnerable residents.

-Hillend View Limited of Airdrie Road, Caldercruix pleaded guilty to breaching Section 3(1) of the Health and Safety at work etc Act 1974 and was fined £21,000.
+Hillend View Limited of Airdrie Road, Caldercruix, was found guilty of breaching Section 3(1) of the Health and Safety at Work etc. Act 1974 and fined £21,000.

-Speaking after the hearing, HSE inspector Kim Ross said “Risks of falls from windows in care settings are well documented in HSE guidance which is readily available online.
-This incident could so easily have been avoided by simply carrying out correct control measures and safe working practices.
+In this case, the HSE found that proper safety measures could have easily prevented the accident.
+Speaking after the hearing, HSE inspector Kim Ross emphasised, “Risks of falls from windows in care settings are well documented in HSE guidance.
+This incident could so easily have been avoided by simply carrying out correct control measures and safe working practices.”

 Share